AutoJenny/blog/docs/workflow/stages.md

 - Each stage can be edited independently
 - Validation occurs at key points rather than during editing
 - Progress tracking is maintained for all stages
 - The UI indicates recommended next stages while allowing access to all stages

+### Development Stage

+The Development Stage is where the main content of the blog post is written and refined.
+This stage includes:

+#### Sub-stages:
+1. **Initial Draft**: Create the first draft of the post content.
+The development interface provides LLM-assisted content generation using customizable templates for different sections and fields.
+2. **Technical Review**: Review and validate technical accuracy
+3. **Editorial Review**: Review for style, clarity, and consistency
+4. **Final Draft**: Incorporate feedback and finalize content

+#### Required:
+- Post content must be complete
+- All sections must be reviewed
+- Technical accuracy must be verified
+- Editorial standards must be met

+#### Dependencies:
+- Research Stage must be `COMPLETED`